 Historian Michael Wood presented The Great British Story which was broadcast earlier this year, and encouraged people to get more personally involved with the heritage in their own backyard.
 He said: "We British love our history, and no wonder: few nations in the world, if any, have such riches on their doorstep, and so much of it accessible to all of us.
 It is fantastic that so many people have been inspired to get involved, both from The Great British Story series, and HLF's All Our Stories.
-Thanks to Lottery players, people can now dig deeper into their own past and I'm certain many surprising stories will be uncovered which will not only bring to life the excitement of local history, but will illuminate every community's connection with the national narrative."
+Thanks to lottery players people can now dig deeper into their own past and I'm certain many surprising stories will be uncovered which will not only bring to life the excitement of local history, but will illuminate every community's connection with the national narrative."

-Sue Bowers, Head of Heritage Lottery Fund London, said: "It's often amazing what people don't know about where they live.
-We have been bowled over by the response to All Our Stories and the great news is that we have been able to find the money to support so many fascinating projects.
-We're looking forward to hearing more about the colourful stories that emerge; they will create a unique picture of London and these islands as a whole at an important time in our history."
+Ivor Crowther, Head of Heritage Lottery Fund North East, said: "It's often amazing what people don't know about where they live.
+We have been bowled over by the response to All Our Stories and the great news is that we have been able to find the money to support so many fascinating projects such as Jurassic Plants at Marske Quarry, Bedlington Our Heritage and The Home That Won The War.
+We're looking forward to hearing more about the colourful stories that emerge; they will create a unique picture of the North East and these islands as a whole at an important time in our history."